Ceramics Studio

 With expert guidance from your tutor, you can explore personal projects or take on suggested exercises that develop both hand-built and wheel-thrown techniques.
 Whether you want to master a specific skill, experiment with new forms, or create functional pieces like slab-built mugs or coiled vases, this course offers the freedom to develop your creative practice in a supportive studio environment.

-- Creative Exploration: Bring sketches, mood boards, or objects that inspire your work.
+Creative exploration: bring sketches, moodboards or objects that inspire you.

-- Weeks 1–5: Focus on building and refining ceramic pieces.
-If you’d like your work bisque and glaze fired, aim to have pieces drying by week 5.
+Weeks 1–5: Focus on building and refining ceramic pieces.
+We recommend students have their pieces drying by week 5 to allow enough time to be bisque and glaze fired.

-- Weeks 6 & 7: Dedicated to glazing and practicing additional techniques that do not require firing.
+Weeks 6 & 7: Dedicated to glazing and practicing additional techniques that do not require firing.
+After the course, final glaze firings will take up to four weeks.
+Students will be notified when their finished works are ready for collection.

-Not sure if this course is for you?
-If you’re completely new to ceramics, we recommend starting with our Ceramics for Beginners course before enrolling in Ceramics Studio.
+* If you’re completely new to clay, we recommend starting with our Ceramics for Beginners course before enrolling in Ceramics Studio.

 Additional Details: